electron/electron/docs/api/web-contents.md

 exposed via WebRTC.
 See [BrowserLeaks](https://browserleaks.com/webrtc) for more details.

-#### `contents.getWebRTCUDPPortRangePolicy()`
+#### `contents.getWebRTCUDPPortRange()`

 Returns `Object`:

-* `min` Integer - The minimum port number of WebRTC UDP Port Range Policy.
+* `min` Integer - The minimum UDP port number that WebRTC should use.
-* `max` Integer - The maximum port number of WebRTC UDP Port Range Policy.
+* `max` Integer - The maximum UDP port number that WebRTC should use.

-Note that as poking round chromium internal , it would default to { min: 0, max: 0 } , which would apply no restriction on udp port range.
+By default this value is `{ min: 0, max: 0 }` , which would apply no restriction on the udp port range.

-#### `contents.setWebRTCUDPPortRangePolicy(udpPortRange)`
+#### `contents.setWebRTCUDPPortRange(udpPortRange)`

 * `udpPortRange` Object
-  * `min` Integer - The minimum port number of WebRTC UDP Port Range Policy.
+  * `min` Integer - The minimum UDP port number that WebRTC should use.
-  * `max` Integer - The maximum port number of WebRTC UDP Port Range Policy.
+  * `max` Integer - The maximum UDP port number that WebRTC should use.

-Setting the WebRTC UDP Port Range policy allows you to restrict the udp port range assigned to apps via WebRTC.
-Note that when setting to { min: 0, max: 0 }，no restriction is applied on udp port range.
+Setting the WebRTC UDP Port Range allows you to restrict the udp port range used by WebRTC.
+By default the port range is unrestricted.
+**Note:** To reset to an unrestricted port range this value should be set to `{ min: 0, max: 0 }`.

 #### `contents.getMediaSourceId(requestWebContents)`